Spaghetti with the Yeti Interactive Read-aloud

-You will find the graphic organizers, text dependent questions, lesson plans, and craft instructions in our TPT story or by clicking on the image below.
+here.
+If you are ready to try this interactive read-aloud in your class you can find the graphic organizers, text dependent questions, lesson plans, and craft instructions in our TPT store or by clicking on the image below.